Pope Francis’ suggestions for fasting:

 God is not indifferent to our world; he so loves it that he gave his Son for our salvation.
 In the Incarnation, in the earthly life, death, and resurrection of the Son of God, the gate between God and man, between heaven and earth, opens once for all.
 The Church is like the hand holding open this gate, thanks to her proclamation of God’s word, her celebration of the sacraments and her witness of the faith which works through love.
 But the world tends to withdraw into itself and shut that door through which God comes into the world and the world comes to him.
 Hence the hand, which is the Church, must never be surprised if it is rejected, crushed and wounded.

 God’s people, then, need this interior renewal, lest we become indifferent and withdraw into ourselves.
 To further this renewal, I would like to propose for our reflection three biblical texts.

 1. ‘If one member suffers, all suffer together’ – The Church

-Lent is a favourable time for letting Christ serve us so that we in turn may become more like him.
+Lent is a favorable time for letting Christ serve us so that we, in turn, may become more like him.
 This happens whenever we hear the word of God and receive the sacraments, especially the Eucharist.
 There we become what we receive: the Body of Christ.
-In this body there is no room for the indifference which so often seems to possess our hearts.
-For whoever is of Christ, belongs to one body, and in him we cannot be indifferent to one another.
-If one part suffers, all the parts suffer with it; if one part is honoured, all the parts share its joy’.
+In this body, there is no room for the indifference which so often seems to possess our hearts.
+For whoever is of Christ, belongs to one body, and in him, we cannot be indifferent to one another.
+If one part suffers, all the parts suffer with it; if one part is honored, all the parts share its joy’.